softwarespartan/DroneDeploy/README.md

 The camera sensor size is specified as 35mm x 35mm with an associated focal length of 20 mm.
 Therefore camera calibration considerations will be omited.

-Likewise, corrections for atmospheric refraction and earth curvature will not be considered.
+Likewise, corrections for atmospheric refraction and earth curvature are not considered.

 ### Example Solution